andikatjacobdennis/ASP.Net-Core/WebSocket.md

 ### Step 6: Create `index.html` to Test WebSocket

-1. In the root of the `WebSocketApp` project, create a folder named `wwwroot`.
+1. In the root of the `WebSocketApp` project
-2. Inside `wwwroot`, create an `index.html` file.
-3. Add the following HTML and JavaScript code to `index.html` to test the WebSocket connection:
+2. Add the following HTML and JavaScript code to `index.html` to test the WebSocket connection:

 ```html
 <!DOCTYPE html>